 If you have an underlying health condition, or are on prescription medication, you should seek professional advice to ensure that any herbal medicine is suitable for your use.
 In particular if you have any medical concerns when pregnant, breastfeeding or with certain medical conditions, you should consult a qualified herbal or medical practitioner for further advice before takiing herbal medicines.

-Some products for external use contain essential oils which can be very potent and should be avoided during pregnancy, especially in the first 6 months.
+Some herbal products preparations contain essential oils and other active constituents which can be very potent and should be avoided during pregnancy, especially in the first 6 months.
 Please contact your local qualified herbal practitioner or aromatherapist who can advise you.

 If you have a query then please contact us.